galaxycam/galaxy-intro/CloudSetup.md

 * (5) Install training course data and test
   - Generate API key in Galaxy and paste it into [the script](https://github.com/galaxycam/galaxy-intro/blob/master/create_data_libraries.py) which upload data into Galaxy.
-  - Create data libraries in Galaxy from your local computer
+  - Create data libraries in Galaxy from your local computer (no need to login onto the galaxy server)
   ```
   virtualenv venv
   source venv/bin/activate